 A combination of economic and population growth increases the amount of waste that is generated.
 Waste management is becoming a major problem along the flyway as human populations rise and industrialisation increases.
 Waste management is generally poor, with solid waste thrown into open pits, burned, or dumped into rivers and lakes, and waste water and effluents usually discharged directly into rivers without prior treatment.
 Municipal rubbish tips are usually poorly managed with large amounts of exposed waste, and toxic materials are often present.

 Waste management is becoming a major problem along the flyway as human populations rise and industrialisation increases

 Impacts on Birds

-Lack of proper waste management practices has implications on human health and health care, environmental quality, water resources, fisheries, agriculture, tourism and trade.
+Lack of proper waste management practices has implications for human health and health care, environmental quality, water resources, fisheries, agriculture, tourism and trade.
 In some cases, poorly managed waste has implications for the aesthetic value of the landscape when it becomes an eyesore.
 However, poorly managed waste can also ruin unique habitats for flora and fauna, especially if it is not well located.
-Open land-fill sites and waste water treatment plants attract, injure, and kill MSBs.
+Open land-fill sites and wastewater treatment plants attract, injure, and kill MSBs.
 Waste sites are generally poorly managed and large amounts of exposed waste attract scavenging birds including soaring raptors.
 Visiting birds can ingest toxic substances and frequently become entangled in plastic, wire, and other debris, or are injured by metal scrap or fire.
-Large numbers of MSBs often also die at poorly managed waste water treatment facilities (domestic and industrial) due to drowning, entrapment in sludge (due to inappropriate pond designs) or die or become sick from drinking contaminated water.
+Large numbers of MSBs often also die at poorly managed wastewater treatment facilities (domestic and industrial) due to drowning, entrapment in sludge (due to inappropriate pond designs) or die or become sick from drinking contaminated water.
 Waste sites pose particular threats in desert environments where they represent an obvious and attractive source of food and water to MSBs.

 Photo By Marcus Kohler, © BirdLife-images